KHP-Informatics/DNAscan/README.md

 ### Docker and Singularity

 **Docker** is an open-source project that automates the deployment of applications inside software containers.
-Using containers to deploy our system and creating our analysis environment would allow us to make our work independent by the machine we work on.
+Using containers to deploy our system and creating our analysis environment would allow us to make our work independent of the machine we work on.
 This would improve the reproducibility of our science, the portability and reliability of our deployments and avoid any machine specific issues.
 For this reason working using containers isn't just recommended but also makes things easier.
 Since docker is widely used and maintained we recommend it as container technology to use if possible.
 Unfortunately Docker does require sudo privileges to run its containers making its use difficult on HPC facilities.

 **Singularity** is also a container project similar to Docker and does not require sudo privileges to run.
 This can be very important if you decide to use our framework on a machine for which you do not have such privileges.
 E.g. your institution HPC cluster.
-In this case you can use Singularity to convert the docker image into a singularoty image and run a bash shell into the resulting Singularity container:
+In this case you can use Singularity to convert the docker image into aSsingularity image and run a bash shell in the resulting Singularity container:

 ```bash
 $ singularity shell docker://compbio/dnascan